igncp/blueprints/php/magento2/README.md

 - bin: Contains the `bin/magento` script which uses PHP
 - dev: Contains tests, tools and travis config
 - generated: it only contains an `.htaccess` file, like `var`
-- lib: Contains some third party libraries
+- lib: Contains some third party libraries and the Magento framework
 - phpserver
 - pub
 - setup